Dom88Finch/DS_portfolio/README.md

 Learning objectives and software
   - Finance basics - Fundamental analysis, Technical Analysis
   - Best investments strategies (short and long term)

+# Project 7: (July)
+Climate change

+Identify an area where you can apply ML techniques to predict inneficient operational methods such as (predicting potholes on certain roads) that would reduce impact and save money to a business and reduce emissions.

+ - Working with spatial data
+ -
+(Find Kaggle data sources or challenges and sharpen your ML techniques) Produce a Jupyter notebook with your results and findings along with future imporvements

+# Project 8: Private Chef AI: (August)
+NLP analysis of Food recipes with a recommendation engine/APP/Website for recipe based on your favourite foods Analysing 1000s of food recipes online and be able to understand and classify the output taste profile for each dish.
+From there, we can be able to recommend dishes back to user based on their taste preferences.

+Technologies:
+* Webscraping and Database storage on SQL
+* NLP basics
+* Data processing, training

+create an interactive web user interface

+**Learn:  Full stack development (Django/ Flask/ Node.Js /React /HTML/CSS**